Quebecca/qc_comments/README.md

 ![Comments tab](Documentation/Images/comments.PNG)

-The extension also came with an export function that allow user to export comment or statistiques based on the filter options.
+The extension also comes with an export function that allows user to export comments or statistiques based on the filter applied.

 The rendering result can be controlled by the following Tsconfig configuration: